jlahuisman/jlahuisman.github.io/news/_posts/2023-07-22-FromIconToAbstraction2023.md

 title: Poster presentation in Birmingham, From icon to abstraction
 image: https://umaine.edu/studyabroad/wp-content/uploads/sites/627/2022/03/Birmingham-University.png
 description:
-   Just finished presenting a poster in the 'From icon to abstraction: how iconicity shapes the lexicon' workshop in Birmingham.
+   Just finished presenting a poster in the 'From icon to abstraction, how iconicity shapes the lexicon' workshop in Birmingham.
 Had a great time talking about iconicity with likeminded people!
 sitemap: false
 hide_last_modified: true
 ---